lougerard/me/_tabs/experience.md

 February, 2023 - present

 I protect our clients with the TEHTRIS XDR platform and TEHTRIS modules.
-I Analyse threats and security news related to Assyst Europe clients infrastructe and services.
+I analyse threats and security news and advisories related to Assyst Europe clients infrastructe and services.
-I build and implement Red Team scenarios to showcase the cybersecurity risks.
+I build and implement Red Team scenarios to showcase cybersecurity risks.
+Some of those scenarios where shown on our stand at the CyberSec Europe 2023 at Brussels.

 ### ICT Integrator - Assyst Europe, BE
 July 1, 2019 - January, 2023

-Working as ICT Integrator at Assyst Europe in a team, managing networks infrastructure of clients like Law Firms, European Representation in Brussel and PME's.
-Member of the security team of Assyst Europe, we manage security advisories and incidents like data breaches.
+I worked as ICT Integrator at Assyst Europe in a team, managing networks infrastructure of clients like Law Firms, European Representation in Brussel and PME's.
+Member of the security team of Assyst Europe, our team manage security advisories and incidents like data breaches.

 ### Student - CHU-UCL Mont-Godinne, BE
 February 11, 2019 - May 17, 2019